GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

 # Ports and Protocols

 Game server ports are often vulnerable to attacks.
-GameFabric offers so-called Protocols to protect your ports with powerful SteelShield mitigations.
+GameFabric offers Protocols to protect your game server traffic with powerful SteelShield mitigations.

 ## Pre-requisites